accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part-2.md

 #### The Calendar API

 Part of this assignment is to have you starting to get comfortable reading API documentation.
 [Here](http://docs.oracle.com/javase/7/docs/api/java/util/Calendar.html) is the documentation for `Calendar`.
-You'll need this classes in order to get information (year, month, day) without asking the user.
 Read the API to see what methods are available to you.
-To get you started, what do you think this getter is going to return?
+To get you started, here's an example method call after creating a `Calendar`:

 ```java
 calendar.get(Calendar.YEAR);
 ```

 `Calendar.YEAR` is called a *field*.
 Fields are similar to static methods in that we can access them directly from the class.
 If we call the static method `get` and pass in the correct field, the `Calendar` class returns us some useful information.
+In this case, it returns the current year.

 #### Suggestions
-- Start by reading the API documentation.
+- Start by skimming the API documentation.
 Do you generally understand the `Calendar` class, the fields, and how to get information from the calendar?
-- Calculate what day of the year it is, for example today (19/3) is day 78 of the year.
+- Calculate what day of the year it is, for example today (19 March) is day 78 of the year.
 - Calculate what day of the year the user's birthday is.
-- Calculate how many days it is from the current day until the user's birthday (this is tricky!).
+- Calculate the difference (this is tricky!).
 - Use [WolframAlpha](http://www.wolframalpha.com/) to check your answers.

 #### Bonus
 - 2015 isn't a leap year, but what if it was?
-Can you handle it?
-See [this class](http://docs.oracle.com/javase/7/docs/api/java/util/GregorianCalendar.html).
+Could you handle it?
+First read the [algorithm](http://en.wikipedia.org/wiki/Leap_year#Algorithm) on Wikipedia; if that's too complicated, see if the [GregorianCalendar](http://docs.oracle.com/javase/7/docs/api/java/util/GregorianCalendar.html) API can help you.